CS131-TA-team/UCLA_CS131_CodeHelp/OCaml/hw2/readme.md

 * [option.ml](./option.ml)
     * You are not allowed to use the library functions in [Option](http://ocaml-lib.sourceforge.net/doc/Option.html).
 But listed here are some easy replacements of those library functions.
 * [grammer_converter_sample.ml](./grammer_converter_sample.ml)
-    * This is some sample test cases for grammar converter (converting from hw1-style grammar to hw2-style grammar)
+    * This is some sample test cases for grammar converter (converting from hw1-style grammar to hw2-style grammar), if you feel confused on how to test the correctness of that part please try this.